27 Jan 2015

 Hong Kong’s Trade with Mexico

 On the other hand, Mexico is Hong Kong’s 3rd largest source of imports in Latin America, after Brazil and Costa Rica.
-Hong Kong’s total imports from Mexico increased by 58% to US$801 million in the first eleven months of 2014, following an 8% decrease to US$521 million in 2012.
-Leading import items in 2013 included computers (shared 26% of the total), telecommunications equipment & parts (17%), parts & accessories of office machines/computers (6%), plastic waste, parings & scrap (5%), fresh or dried fruit and nuts (not including oil nuts) (4%), crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (3%), electrical apparatus for electrical circuits (3%) and leather (2%).
+Hong Kong’s total imports from Mexico increased by 58% to US$801 million in the first eleven months of 2014, following an 8% increase to US$565 million in 2013.
+Leading import items in January-November 2014 included computers (shared 44% of the total), telecommunications equipment & parts (17%), parts & accessories of office machines/computers (5%), plastic waste, parings & scrap (5%), fresh or dried fruit and nuts (not including oil nuts) (4%), crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (3%), electrical apparatus for electrical circuits (3%) and leather (2%).

 Since offshore trade has not been captured by ordinary trade figures, these numbers do not necessarily reflect the export business managed by Hong Kong companies.